 1862 - Medical Hall and Morrison College (Old Morrison) used as a Union hospital.

-1865 - Transylvania University and Kentucky University merge by act of KY state legislature.
+1865 - Transylvania University and Kentucky University (Harrodsburg) merge by act of KY state legislature.
 The main campus is located at the Transylvania University site in Lexington.
 This is the realization of John Bowman's vision for one broad university in Kentucky.
 It takes up the name Kentucky University.
 There were initially three colleges in operation as part of KU: College of Arts, College of the Bible, and College of Law.
 A preparatory school called the Academy was established as a coordinate agency of the University.
 Bowman's vision includes additional colleges to come, including a Commercial College to cover courses in business and an A&M College to take advantage of the federal land grant money available.
 Act to consolidate Kentucky University and Transylvania University

 1865, October - first classes offered by the new Kentucky University